low-ghost/vimax/README.md

 to enable.
 All examples will assume this configuration

 #TODO
-- [ ] persistant last command dicts across tmux session
+- [ ] maybe: persistant last command dicts across tmux session
-- [ ] pull up quicklist with history (limited to g:VimuxPlexHistoryLimit) and allow selecting to send
+- [x] pull up quicklist with history (limited to g:VimaxHistoryLimit) and allow selecting to send
-- [ ] list all addresses and allow selecting to set the last used address (next default)
+- [x] list all addresses and allow selecting to set the last used address (next default)
 - [ ] docs
-- [x] ~~run in dir is actually useful. means pane/window global pref~~ recommend Dispatch to perform these kinds of actions
+- [ ] run in dir is actually useful. recommend Dispatch to perform these kinds of actions but also give command which replicates pane creation in dir and sets to LastAddress